 Teaching Philosophy: A Brief Reflection

 As a scholar of critical media studies with a focus on gender, women, and sexuality studies I am eager and able to teach both traditional and interdisciplinary subjects.
-While completing both my master’s and my doctorate, I have had the opportunity to teach seminar and large-lecture introductory and senior courses on a variety of subjects across Communication Studies, including Public Speaking, Introduction to Mass Communication, and Studio Television Production.
+Over the past eight years, I have had the opportunity to teach both seminar and large-lecture introductory and senior courses on a variety of subjects across Communication and Media Studies – including Public Speaking, Intro to Media Studies, Sports Communication, Queer Media Studies, and Studio Television Production.
 I have also taught writing intensive courses such as Media Literacy and Intercultural Communication.

 As co-founder and former editor of Teaching Media Quarterly, an online journal dedicated to circulating media teaching resources from a variety of disciplinary and methodological perspectives, I am dedicated to advancing (under)graduate learning as well as fostering a pedagogical community that underscores the links between teaching and research.

 In my classroom I primarily integrate digital media technologies as a teaching tool to foster an investment in learning communities and in multi-modal writing.
 I utilize an interactive course website (Lore) in every class for students to not only post their reflections on assigned readings prior to class, but I also encourage them to share links and videos relating to our course content and to communicate with each other beyond the classroom.
-For a proposed Maymester course on “LGBT Media Representations,” students will actively engage in knowledge production about LGBT media representations by utilizing various social media tools through blogging (WordPress), microblogging (Twitter), collaborative timeline construction (TimelineJS), and an interactive course feed (Storify).
-In this course students will be exposed to multi-modal writing skills beyond the traditional term paper format by learning to integrate and embed audio-visual materials in their writing and participate in digital story-telling processes.
+In my current Queer Media Studies seminar, students actively engage in knowledge production about LGBTQ media representations by utilizing various social media tools through blogging (Tumblr), microblogging (Twitter), collaborative timeline construction (TimelineJS), an interactive course feed (Storify), and video-production (iMovie).
+In this course students are exposed to multi-modal writing skills beyond the traditional term paper format by learning to integrate and embed audio-visual materials in their writing and participate in digital story-telling processes.